-The past decades have been filled with anti-smoking messaging, and it’s likely you’re tired of being lectured.
+The past decades have been filled with anti-smoking messaging, and you’re likely tired of being lectured.

-However, if you plan to have cosmetic surgery, you might want to give serious consideration to kicking your habit once and for all.
+However, if you plan to have cosmetic surgery, you might want to consider kicking your habit once and for all seriously.

 Cosmetic surgery can do wonders for your appearance.

 A breast augmentation can make you turn heads wherever you go.